Tate resolutions on toric varieties: Introduction

 \subsection{Acknowledgements}

-Many of the ideas in this paper had origins in joint conversations with David Eisenbud and Frank-Olaf Schreyer, and we are tremendously grateful for their generous insights.
-This project evolved over several years, and along the way we benefited from conversations with a wide array of researchers including: Christine Berkesch, Juliette Bruce, Lauren Cranton Heller, Milena Hering, Srikanth Iyengar, Brian Lehmann, Diane Maclagan, Steven V Sam, Mahrud Sayrafi, Gregory G. Smith, Hal Schenck, Mike Stillman, and Mark Walker.
+Many ideas in this paper had origins in joint conversations with David Eisenbud and Frank-Olaf Schreyer, and we are tremendously grateful for their generous insights.
+This project evolved over several years, and along the way we benefited from conversations with many researchers including: Christine Berkesch, Juliette Bruce, Lauren Cranton Heller, Milena Hering, Lutz Hille, Srikanth Iyengar, Brian Lehmann, Diane Maclagan, Steven V Sam, Mahrud Sayrafi, Gregory G. Smith, Hal Schenck, Mike Stillman, and Mark Walker.
 The computer algebra system {\verb Macaulay2 }~\cite{M2} provided valuable assistance.
+Finally, we thank the anonymous referees for their careful reading and their many suggestions that have improved this paper.